DigitalTibetan/DigitalTibetan/_sources/main.md

 ## News

+- 2024-07-24: Provide a version of [Noto Sans Tibetan.ttf](https://github.com/DigitalTibetan/FontRenamer) by internally renaming Google's [Noto Serif Tibetan](https://fonts.google.com/noto/specimen/Noto+Serif+Tibetan).
+The GUI of some ereaders require fonts of the "Noto Sans" family, and the renamed font allows displaying of Tibetan on these devices.
+See [Tibetan Fonts](docs/tibetan_fonts.md) for more information.
 - 2023-12-11: Recent Kindle firmware updates (verson 5.16.x) support proper display of Tibetan on your Kindle e-reader.
 Check out the [Amazon Kindle](docs/ebook_reader_kindle.md) Tibetan support page and get some fresh Tibetan ebooks for your Kindle from [Lotsawa House](https://www.lotsawahouse.org)!
 - 2023-04-20: An overview on the state of [Artificial intelligence and Tibetan](docs/tibetan_ai.md), [Tibetan OCR](docs/tibetan_ocr.md), and [Tibetan machine translation](docs/tibetan_machine_translation.md).
 - 2022-12-08: Python source code for the conversion of ACIP to Unicode is now available at [ACIP to Unicode converter](https://github.com/OpenPecha/pyewts/blob/master/pyewts/ACIP.py).
 The converter is part of the [OpenPecha](https://github.com/OpenPecha) project.
 The ACIP documentation (see: [`ticode.pdf`](https://github.com/DigitalTibetan/DigitalTibetan/raw/main/docs/Resources/ticode.pdf)) was almost lost due to digital erosion, but has now been recovered due to the work of Elie Roux.